-The top 10 beaches in the UK
+Top 10 beaches in the UK

+Looking for the top 10 beaches in the UK?
+Then you’re in the right place!
 Here at Trainline, we love a good trip to the coast, so we’re throwing in our two-cents on the best beaches our glorious isles have to offer.
 If you’re just here to look at some pretty photos, then go ahead, but if you’re after some travel info about how to get to your beach of choice, then don’t worry because we’ve got you covered too!